nitin42/Making-a-custom-React-renderer/part-one.md

 ## Injecting third party renderers into devtools

 You can also inject your renderer into react-devtools to debug the host components of your environment.
 Earlier, it wasn't possible for third party renderers but now using the return value of `reconciler` instance, it is possible to inject the renderer into react-devtools.

-> Note - This wasn't supported in `react-reconciler` version 0.2.0.
-So you'll need to update it to the current beta version 0.3.0-beta.1

 **Usage**